Neuro-symbolic Static Analysis with LLM-generated Vulnerability Patterns

 \subsection{DSL Specification Extraction}

 To help LLMs generate syntactically and semantically valid queries, \sys extracts formal specifications of the query DSLs used by static analysis tools.
 Rather than using few-shot learning (which provides a few query examples) or fine-tuning (which requires a large amount of labeled data), we guide the model using a concise DSL specification.
 This specification includes both the \emph{grammar}, which defines the structural rules of the query language, and the \emph{semantics}, which describe the meaning and behavior of APIs, data types, and parameters.
-This extraction is performed once per static analysis tool.
+The prompts we used for DSL extraction are shown in \appautoref{s:appendix-prompts}.